GraceKeane/GraphTheoryProject_G00359990/overview.md

 These operators forms mathematical expressions using parentheses.
 I have described the various precidence levels and rules in readMe.md.

 An example of infix notation would be A * B + C / D. If I converted that equation to postfix it would follow the rules of precidence and the output would be + * A B/ C D.

+### Program implementation stepts
+*Easier to implement this program in steps rather than altogether*
+1) Parse the regular expression from infix to postfix notation.
+2) Build a series of small NFA’s for parts of the regular expression.
+3) Use the smaller NFA’s to create the overall NFA.
+4) Implement the matching algorithm using the NFA.

 ## Run
 ### Various downloads needed